 Our cake was a basic (but delicious) white cake from Waitrose (I don’t know if they still do them but they certainly still do other wedding cakes and I know M&S do the plain cakes too).
 They do celebration cakes that you can decorate yourself.
 We stacked three on top of each other at an angle and decorated with pearls.
 We also had small cookies in the shape of a bow for people to take away at the end of the night.

 Most people (especially) men will leave them on the table.
 No seriously, they will.
 If you want to do something do it on the cheap.
 We gave favors to our guests thrifted teacups (which added to the decoration) that contained a tiny envelope (made by us from wrapping paper) with hot chocolate in it and home made heart shaped marshmallows.
 We tied a parcel tag to the handle and wrote ‘please take me home’ and 95% were.
 Total cost – £65

 We made our own in the Jewellery Quarter in Birmingham.
 There are numerous places you can do this and they cost a fraction of the price of those that you’d find in an expensive jeweller or high street store.

 This obviously depends from person to person but mine are –

 The food – People have come a long way and probably spent a lot of money to celebrate your day.
 Give them good quality food.
 It doesn’t have to be fancy but it does have to tasty and great quality.
 People will judge your day on the food.

-Photographer - Our photographer was rubbish as he came as part of a package deal with the venue.
-I really regret not having a good photographer.(I don't look at ours but then, I wouldn't look at them if they were good either.)
+Photographer – Our photographer was rubbish in photography as he came as part of a package deal with the venue.
+I really regret not having a good photographer.(I don’t look at ours but then, I wouldn’t look at them if they were good either.)

 Shoes – You’ll be on your feet all day and way into the night.
 Make sure they’re comfortable.